-THE PROSECUTION PHASE
+THE PROSECUTION PHASE (Part III)

-We define the prosecution phase as the period of time commencing with the filing of a Summons and Complaint form for DUI until final adjudication is arrived through court processes.
-If you followed the recommended procedure as described in the first two phases, you will have put together a solid case.
+The prosecution phase is defined as the period of time commencing with the filing of a Summons and Complaint form for DUI/DUID until final adjudication is arrived through court processes.
+If you followed the recommended procedure as described in the first two parts, you will have put together a solid case.
 You may be convinced the defendant is guilty; so why have a trial?
 The answer lies in our American system of criminal justice.
 It is the defendant's constitutional right to request a trial.
 Therefore, if he does not plead guilty, it is the prosecutor's job to convince members of a jury or the judge the defendant was driving under the influence beyond a reasonable doubt.